Jho00/Jho00/README.md

 ### My name is Artem and i am:
 - A full-stack software engineer.
 - A Computer Science degree.
-- Currently working on carsharing platform.
+- Currently working on fintech platform.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.

 ### ⚡ Technologies